blidau/digital-writing-folio/exercises.md

 #### How do these tools shape the way you write (e.g., constrain the way you write or facilitate your writing)?

+## Week 2

+### How is electronic literature different from print literature?

+### What are some of the qualities of electronic literature?